 According to statistics from Hootsuite, 75% of Instagram users take action after seeing an advertising post on the platform.
 With such a high engagement rate, Instagram is a clear frontrunner in shoppable posts and stories due to its functionality enabling brands to tag items and creatively add a “Shop Now” call-to-action on a post.

 This reduces the number of steps it takes from product discovery to purchasing, ultimately reducing friction points.
 The social site has taken the promotion of shoppable content up a notch by streamlining the purchase journey.
-Instead of redirecting users to an external page, users can complete their purchases directly on the app.
+Rather than redirecting users to an external page, users can complete their purchases directly on the app.

 Like it?
 Are you inspired?
 Pin it!
 Serving as an image-sharing platform and visual discovery engine, Pinterest is most well-known as the well-loved search engine for all things home décor, fashion, and DIY.
 According to Pinterest for Business, 93% of active users leverage the app to plan purchases.
 To streamline the buying process for users, the site has integrated Buyable Pins, a blue price tag indicating that a product on a pin can be purchased.
 This in-app shopping functionality has the potential to help businesses drive traffic to online stores, increase sales, and reach new customers.

 Relatively new in the social commerce scene, TikTok is rising steadily as the go-to app brands can use to stream commerce and drive sales.
 This video-sharing social media platform piloted the promotion of shoppable posts in May 2021.
 Although the social site is yet to launch a native in-app shopping experience, TikTok is fine-tuning ad targeting tools and developing its self-service ad platform to enable brands to cut out the middleman and place ads themselves.